Leiden Leadership Centre

 How does the context of public leaders affect leadership?
 Instead of trying to explain organisational outcomes, the research project contributes to our understanding of how public leadership itself is shaped within the university sector.
 The studies will shed light on leaders’ perceptions of their context and role and on situation-sensitive leadership adaptation to develop theory.
 Read more about this research project here.

-The Office for the Senior Civil Service (in Dutch: Bureau Algemene Bestuursdienst) is renewing its vision on public leadership and the Leiden Leadership Centre is contributing as a scientific partner to the substantiation of this vision.
-Mark Frequin started his 'quest' for public leadership in 2019 and presented a ‘travelogue’ that maps out changes in the environment, organization, processes and culture within the central government.
+In 2021, the Office for the Senior Civil Service (in Dutch: Bureau Algemene Bestuursdienst) communicated its plan to renew its vision on public leadership.
+The Leiden Leadership Centre (LLC, Leiden University) contributed as a scientific partner to the substantiation of this vision.
+In 2019, Mark Frequin already started his ‘search’ for public leadership and presented a ‘travelogue’ that maps out changes in the environment, organization, processes, and culture within the central government.

-In order to align the new vision with the needs and challenges in practice, and to substantiate it scientifically, the LLC collaborates as a scientific partner on the new vision on public leadership.
-In doing so, the LLC continues Mark Frequin's travel metaphor, proposing a compass to keep course as the journey progresses and the landscape changes.
-To this end, the LLC carries out a literature review and an empirical study.
+In order to align this new vision with the needs and challenges that arise in practice, and to substantiate it scientifically, the LLC contributes as a scientific partner to the new vision on public leadership.
+In doing so, the LLC has carried out a literature review and an empirical study.